flextype/docs.flextype.org/project/entries/en/concepts/entries/entry-variables/entry.md

   2:
     title: "Entries"
     link: "[url]/en/concepts/entries/"
+on_this_page:
+  0:
+    title: "Default Entry Variables"
+    link: "default-entry-variables"
+  1:
+    title: "Custom Entry Variables"
+    link: "custom-entry-variables"
 ---

-Entry Front Matter block in valid YAML format at the top of the entry file.
+### <a name="default-entry-variables"></a> Default Entry Variables

-There are a number of basic Front Matter variables available.
+There are a number of basic entry variables available for each entry and defined in the Front Matter section.

-### Visibility
+#### Visibility

 | Name | Default | Available values for option |
 | --- | --- | --- |